Calculating your costs when starting a business

 - preliminary accounting and legal advice

 - tenancy/lease bond, stamp duty and lease agreement advice

 - telephone/internet installation

-- statutory requirements such as licences
+- statutory requirements such as licences and insurance

 - power connection and bond